isomerpages/cris-precise/_research/Call for Proposals.md

 1. Project Proposals that include an industry partner will require specific review and approval by PRECISE and the PRECISE-SG100K Scientific Committee, to ensure that the proposed industry involvement does not conflict with ongoing industry engagement activities.

 2. The pharmaceutical partners brought into a collaboration by PRECISE may seek to pursue similar works to that described in the proposals.
-PRECISE will aim to link up these similar research strands, so that Singapore public researchers and PREICSE pharmaceutical partners can work together where it adds value.
+PRECISE will aim to link up these similar research strands, so that Singapore public researchers and PRECISE pharmaceutical partners can work together where it adds value.
 If this happens, it might lead to additional support available for the selected proposals.

 **Publication Policy**